farirpgs/fari-app/lib/docs/fate-stunts.md

 ### New Actions

 - **Advanced Ritualist.** (requires Ritualist.)
 You gain a +2 bonus when you use Lore in place of another skill during a challenge.
 This allows you to use Lore twice in the same challenge.
 (Fate Core, p.94)
 - **Actions Speak Louder Than Words.** Dealing with animals, who don't talk, has given you an excellent grasp of body language.
-You may use your Lore skill instead of Empathy to defend against attempts to attack or create advantage with Deceive. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use your Lore skill instead of Empathy to defend against attempts to attack or create advantage with Deceive.
 - **Animal Magnetism.** It's a bit demeaning to equate seduction to animal training, but in your experience there isn't all that much difference between the two activities.
-You may use Lore instead of Provoke to seduce people. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Lore instead of Provoke to seduce people.
-- **Cracker.** You may use Lore in place of Burglary to defeat computerised security. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Cracker.** You may use Lore in place of Burglary to defeat computerised security.
 - **Formal Logic/Master of Riddles.** Your intelligence lets you run circles around those you talk to.
 This may take the form of actual riddles, or perhaps just complex logical arguments.
 You may use Lore to make attacks that inflict mental stress and to create advantages related to confusing and overaweing people.
-Such actions can be defended against with Rapport, Lore, or Empathy. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Such actions can be defended against with Rapport, Lore, or Empathy.
 - **Frontiersmen Have To Improvise.** Making stuff out of the things around you is an integral part of wilderness survival.
-You may use Lore in place of Crafts to build things out of scavenged materials. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Lore in place of Crafts to build things out of scavenged materials.
 - **Outdoorsman.** Your extensive field experience helps you operate in the wild.
-You may roll Lore instead of Stealth whenever you are in the wilderness, and may also roll Lore instead of Investigate for tracking in those areas. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may roll Lore instead of Stealth whenever you are in the wilderness, and may also roll Lore instead of Investigate for tracking in those areas.
 - **Pre-Prepared Counterpoint.** You’ve heard that argument before, and you know how to defeat it.
-You may use Lore to defend against Rapport. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Lore to defend against Rapport.
-- **Professional Teacher.** You may use Lore in place of Rapport to interact with your students. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Professional Teacher.** You may use Lore in place of Rapport to interact with your students.
 - **Ritualist.** Use Lore in place of another skill during a challenge, allowing you to use Lore twice in the same challenge.
 (Fate Core, p.91)
 - **Shield of Reason.** You can use Lore as a defense against Provoke attempts, provided you can justify your ability to overcome your fear through rational thought and reason.
 (Fate Core, p.115)
 - **Theory in Practice.** (requires Specialist.)
 Once per scene you can spend a fate point to use Lore in place of any other skill for one roll. (adapted from Spirit of the Century SRD, §6.25.2)
 - **They're In the Trees.** Basic wilderness survival includes a great deal of stealth.
-You may use Lore in place of Stealth as long as you are outdoors. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Lore in place of Stealth as long as you are outdoors.
 - **Well-Travelled.** You may use Lore instead of Rapport when you have visited the homeland or home state of the person you are speaking to.
 (Peter Blake)

 ### Other